nadezhdaonischenko/Projects/README.md

 # Projects
 Good day!
-I recently completed <span style="color:red"> data analysis and BI </span> course at Yandex Practicum.
+I recently completed data analysis and BI course at Yandex Practicum.
 I hold a bachelor's degree in heat energy engineering, a master's degree in economics, and a diploma in English language.
 After finishing my education, I focused on self-development, personal projects, and building my family.
 Now, I am fully committed to developing in the field of data analytics and am eager to apply my knowledge professionally.

 **Tools and Technologies:**
-> Google Sheets
+> Google Sheets / Excel
 > SQL
 > Python
 > Jupyter Notebook